-Underlining Peruna's identity with radio and Prohibition, students at Southern comes, She'll be loaded with Peruna when she comes, She'll be loaded with Peruna, Yes, loaded with Peruna, She'll be loaded with Peruna when she comes!"
+Underlining Peruna's identity with radio and Prohibition, students at Southern Methodist University early in the 1930s adopted as their fight song a ditty to the tune of "Comin' 'Round the Mountain" that went like this: She'll be loaded with Peruna when she comes, She'll be loaded with Peruna when she comes, She'll be loaded with Peruna, Yes, loaded with Peruna, She'll be loaded with Peruna when she comes!"
 Even today the school mascot, a black mustang, is named "Peruna."
 [Figure 14]